Local area network

-A local area network (LAN) is a computer network that interconnects computers within a limited area such as a residence, school, laboratory, university campus or office building.
-By contrast, a wide area network (WAN) not only covers a larger geographic distance, but also generally involves leased telecommunication circuits.
+A local area network (LAN) is a computer network that interconnects computers within a limited area such as a residence, campus, or building, and has its network equipment and interconnects locally managed.
+LANs facilitate the distribution of data and sharing network devices, such as printers.

+The LAN contrasts the wide area network (WAN), which not only covers a larger geographic distance, but also generally involves leased telecommunication circuits or Internet links.
+An even greater contrast is the Internet, which is a system of globally connected business and personal computers.

-Ethernet and Wi-Fi are the two most common technologies in use for local area networks.
-Historical network technologies include ARCNET, Token Ring and AppleTalk.
+Ethernet and Wi-Fi are the two most common technologies used for local area networks; historical network technologies include ARCNET, Token Ring, and LocalTalk.